Adam1000-code/Synapse-Engine/README.md

 # Synapse-Engine
-An open source engine made in C++ and with SDL2
+An open source game engine made in C++ and with SDL2